isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 > note "Note"
 > In order to upload your containerized images to the OKD registry, the user must be authenticated and [authorized to execute the push action](https://docs.openshift.com/container-platform/4.3/registry/accessing-the-registry.html).
 The role that must be added to the OKD user is the _registry-editor_

-In order to authenticate with the OKD container registry we can use podman as explained in the [official documentation](https://docs.openshift.com/container-platform/4.3/registry/securing-exposing-registry.html).
+In order to authenticate with the OKD container registry, podman is employed as explained in the [official documentation](https://docs.openshift.com/container-platform/4.3/registry/securing-exposing-registry.html).

 ```sh
 $ oc login https://api.okd.okdlabs.com:6443 -u alosadag